We believe small steps compound over time.

 Jeff Kositsky, Chief Growth Officer

-Over 91% of Urban Alchemy staff are Black people or people of color, and 96% have been incarcerated and/or experienced homelessness.
+Urban Alchemy has over 1,100 employees throughout California and Texas.
+Urban Alchemy staff receive extensive training and ongoing support to ensure their success.
+Over 92% of Urban Alchemy staff are Black or people of color, and 96% have been incarcerated and/or experienced homelessness.
 These shared experiences create a deep bond and a spirit of mutual support that produces thriving employees who do outstanding work.
 Practitioners bring deep passion and commitment to their work because it is often their communities that are suffering the most.
 Through their experience and training, Urban Alchemy staff know how to practice kindness and connect with people who are struggling in a way that helps transform trauma into resilience.
+Urban Alchemy does not hire sex offenders or those who have been convicted of harming women or children.

 Urban Alchemy provides people who were incarcerated with meaningful opportunities to give back to their communities.
 We offer living-wage jobs with benefits as well as a career path both within and outside of our organization.
-Many of our Practitioners advance within Urban Alchemy and others are recruited to work at other organizations.
+Many of our Practitioners advance within Urban Alchemy and others are recruited to work at other companies.

 In our experience, the best people to facilitate the kind of healing we envision are those who understand what it means to harm a community.
 Most Urban Alchemy employees, including leadership, experienced long-term incarceration.
 Employers aren’t bending over backwards to hire people who were incarcerated, but at Urban Alchemy, their skills are sought-after.
 Many of our staff have spent 10+ years in a confined environment where their survival depended on the ability to read and relate to people in unpredictable situations.
-Incarceration taught Urban Alchemy staff instincts you can’t learn in a classroom.
+Incarceration taught Urban

 The work that Practitioners do is part of their own healing process.
 Providing individuals with opportunities to give back to their communities is a powerful way to help people exiting prison to re-enter society.
 Urban Alchemy’s hiring practices are a win-win for the communities we serve.
 We create meaningful jobs for formerly incarcerated people while leveraging their unique skills to improve conditions in our neighborhoods.

 The ‘alchemy’ that we practice is intentional and Practitioners complete a rigorous training program built around Urban Alchemy’s model of using individual engagements to help transform trauma into resilience.
+Every Practitioner who is wearing our uniform is required to know and understand our core values of respect, integrity, empathy, empowerment, self-discipline, self-control, and self-esteem.

 Practitioners’ training begins with classroom instruction in the areas of emotional intelligence, trauma informed care, motivational interviewing, effective communication, de-escalation, advanced de-escalation, harm reduction, self-care and wellness, safety, CPR, first aid, and use of naloxone.
 Practitioners are also trained on Urban Alchemy’s policies and procedures, including an understanding of how to connect people to social services.
-Practitioners then receive 40 hours of on-the-job training where they are monitored, guided, and provided feedback in real time.
+Practitioners then receive on-the-job training where they are monitored, guided, and provided feedback in real time.

-During this training and throughout their employment, Practitioners are reminded that they are employed to bring peace to struggling communities, not add to anyone’s trauma.
+During this training period and throughout their employment, Practitioners are reminded that they are employed to bring peace to struggling communities, not add to anyone’s trauma.
 Urban Alchemy knows that the only way to transform people and places is with respect, compassion, and love.

 Urban Alchemy Practitioners engage with everyone in a community and make deposits into an “emotional bank account” by building trust with housed and unhoused individuals.
 When a problem or a crisis occurs, Practitioners can make a withdrawal from their account to help de- escalate a situation, redirect folks toward more positive behavior, and/or connect them to services.
 We’re able to do this because we share a special bond with society’s most vulnerable – and because we see ourselves in their struggle.
 We know what it means to be dismissed and disrespected.
 We recognize the humanity in those who are struggling, and we treat them how we once wished others had treated us.